U.S. Statement to the Pledging Conference of the United Nations High Commissioner for Refugees (UNHCR)

-Permanent Representative of the United States of America to the Office of the United Nations and Other International Organizations in Geneva
+Statement Delivered by Adam Smith, Humanitarian Affairs Officer, Mission of the United States of America to the Office of the United Nations and other International Organizations in Geneva

 Thank you, Chair.

-In closing, I must recognize the historic efforts of UNHCR staff, who work on behalf of refugees and others every single day, often in dangerous places and under incredibly challenging circumstances all around the world.
-I appreciate all that you do.
+In closing, I want to note that the United States is grateful for the tireless efforts of UNHCR staff, who work on behalf of refugees and others every single day, often in dangerous places and under incredibly challenging circumstances.
+We appreciate all that you do.